shellscape/dot/packages/config/README.md

 ## AWS Region

-By default, the AWS Region is set to `us-east-1`.
-To change the region for fetching secrets or SSM parameters, set the `DOT_AWS_REGION` environment variable to your preferred region.
-This allows for the same code to pull from multiple regions based on the envrionment the app is running within.
+By default, the AWS Region that SSM and Secrets Manager use is `undefined` and will default to the local AWS Configuration.
+To change the region for fetching secrets or SSM parameters, set the `AWS_REGION` [environment variable](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-region.html).
+The region can also be overridden with the `DOT_AWS_REGION` environment variable, should there be a need.

 ## Exports